jessecambon/tidygeocoder/README.md

 ## Usage

-In this example we will geocode a few addresses in the `sample_addresses` dataset using the `geocode()` function and plot them on a map with ggplot.
+In this example we will geocode a few addresses using the `geocode()` function and plot them on a map with ggplot.

 ``` r
 library(dplyr)